mike99mac/mariacmdb/README.md

 ### Upgrade Python

 This step is optional.
-Python must be at level 3.10 or greater because mariacmdb code uses ``match`` statements.
+Python must be at level 3.10 or greater because mariacmdb code uses ``match/case`` statements.
 AlmaLinux 9.4 ships with a base Python version of 3.9.

 To install Python 3.11, perform the following steps.